BuildOnViction/docs/docs/general/faq.md

 	This means that any smart-contract written in Ethereum protocol can be easily ported to TomoChain.

 	Any d-App written in Ethereum can be seamlessly ported to TomoChain, instantly enjoying all TomoChain advantages: almost zero-transaction fee; 2-second confirmation time; 2'000 TPS and soon 20K-30K TPS once sharding is enabled.

+	D-app developers also have dedicated technical support from TomoChain developers.

 	Besides the technical aspects, our partners will also benefit from the TomoChain community support and fundraising opportunities, thanks to TomoChain very good relationships with well-known investors.

 !!! quote "Why should developers build dApps on TomoChain?"
     See: [https://www.youtube.com/watch?v=8J4h2zsd_UE](https://www.youtube.com/watch?v=8J4h2zsd_UE)

 !!! quote "Where can I see TomoChain partnerships?"
+    TomoChain is working vigorously on building its ecosystem and has sealed 23 partnerships from all fields such as agriculture, robotics, gaming, IT solution providers, advertising, pharmaceutical tracking, education and research, payment, communication, name service, food traceability, tourism (as of Jan 2019).

+	All partnership announcements can be found [Medium](https://medium.com/tomochain) and our official [Twitter account](https://twitter.com/TomoChainANN) for partnership announcements.

-    You can find a list of partners willing to run dApps on TomoChain [here](https://docs.tomochain.com/general/use-cases/).
+	You can also find a list of partners willing to run D-apps on TomoChain [here](https://docs.tomochain.com/general/use-cases/).
 This list will be updated in the future.

-	Follow our [Medium](https://medium.com/tomochain) and our official [Twitter account](https://twitter.com/TomoChainANN) for partnership announcements.

 !!! quote "Where can I check the actual products, ecosystem?"
 	Please, read the Mainnet announcement on our [Medium post](https://medium.com/tomochain/tomochain-mainnet-has-officially-been-launched-25a55dd2efed).